Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 [Designing an app's dashboard](#designing-an-apps-dashboard)
 2. <b>Fine-grained temporal design</b>.
 At a lower level, an app's usage consists of high intensity interactions
-where the user is involved a primary app-usage activity.
+where the user is involved in a primary app-usage activity.
 For these high-intensity interactions, direct-mapped keyboard controls are used.
-A set of activity-handlers for the user activities provided by the app are designed.
+A set of activity-handlers for the user activities accesible via the app's dashboard
-Once an activity has been selected (via the dashboard),
-an activity handler for that activity is launched.
-Within an activity handler all user controls are direct-mapped to the keyboard.
+are designed.
 [Designing an activity-handler](#designing-an-activity-handler)

 The EngageUI toolkit includes an IDE